DOI-USGS/ISIS3/Introduction_to_ISIS.md

 functions.

-The following are just a few examples of how the USGS Astrogeology Research Program has used ISIS3 in our work (links open in a new window):
+The following are just a few examples of how the USGS Astrogeology Research Program has used ISIS in our work (links open in a new window):

   - **Global mosaics** : mosaicking hundreds or thousands of images